 At KHD we love stories.
 Happily, we get to live them with our clients every month!
-In celebration of Valentine’s Day, here’s a recent one.
+Here’s a renovation love story for the ages!

 A few months ago, we were thrilled to be invited back to help them re-envision their main floor living area.
 Like most later-in-life marriages, they had blended their furniture and the result was a bit chaotic.
 Delighted, we dove right into Design Discovery, the first stage of our design process, including documenting the existing space by taking measurements and lots of photos!

 The beginning of the renovation love story (the before):

 The renovation love story “get to know you” phase:

 Then the fun really began with our in-depth interview of our homeowners.
 Because we already knew this couple well, we had a foundational understanding of how they lived in their home, but taking nothing for granted, we worked through our complete Client Lifestyle Questionnaire.
 (If you are thinking about renovating, call us and we will be happy to share it with you.
 It may trigger some great ideas for your own home!)